 New Game+: Special Mode, which gives the characters alternate costumes and puts two new weapons into the game: the Morgenstern bat (a spiked club that does as much damage as the revolver) replacing the baseball bat, and a pistol with a laser beam weapon attached replacing the flashlight-equipped pistol found in Friedman's safe.

-Two-Teacher School: The only faculty members shown running around the school (besides Friedman, for obvious reasons) are the biology teacher Denny Walden, the nurse Elisabeth Wickson, and an unnamed janitor who gets killed offscreen.
+Two-Teacher School: The only faculty members shown running around the school (besides Friedman, for obvious reasons) are the biology teacher Denny Walden, the nurse Elisabeth Wickson, and the janitor Mr. Garrison, who gets killed offscreen.
 Keeping in mind that most of this game takes place after school hours, there are no other teachers present during the opening scenes where school is in session.
 Just who's teaching these kids anyway?

-On an ironic note, the only teacher present in the sequel is also a biology teacher.
+On that note, the only teacher present in the sequel is also a biology teacher.

 Zombie Infectee: The main characters all get infected by Friedman about halfway through the game; the rest of the game has them looking for the antidote before the sun rises and triggers mutations.
 Mr. Walden was also infected earlier on, and by the end of the game is too far gone to safely use the antidote.